The Swimming Battery

 Despite its name, the electric eel isn’t a true eel at all – it’s actually a giant member of the knifefish family – but there’s certainly no disputing the ‘electric’ part.
 Only the front 20% of this animal’s long, cylindrical body contains vital organs; the rest of its internal volume is dedicated to producing electricity.
 Three different oblong-shaped groups of modified muscles, which have long since given up contracting to provide movement, now act as the fish’s electrical organs.
 These organs consist of specialised flat, disc-shaped cells called electrolytes, which are stacked very close together.
 The rapid transfer of sodium ions along the length of these electrolytes generates an electrical current.
 Each electrolyte produces only a tiny electrical impulse, but if they are all fired together at the same time, the result can be truly shocking.

 Normally, the electricity produced by the eel is steady but quite weak – only around 10 volts.
 These low-level pulses aid communication, navigation, and prey location in murky, stagnant rivers.
 In uncluttered water, these discharges create a symmetrical electrical field around the fish, which it can sense with a series of receptors in its skin.
-A solid object with a conductivity different from that of water – whether that be a rock, a plant, or another fish – distorts the field, and the electric eel can immediately sense the change.
+A solid object with conductivity different from that of water – whether that be a rock, a plant, or another fish – distorts the field, and the electric eel can immediately sense the change.
 This ability, known as electroreception, enables the fish to tell the shape and disposition of objects around it, even if visibility in the water has been reduced to zero.

 In addition to this minor semi-continuous discharge, the electric eel is also capable of delivering a high voltage shock by using the batteries in another organ.
 These larger doses of bioelectricity are used to deter predators or stun prey.
 Bursts of sharp, sudden discharges act like a Taser gun, overstimulating the victim’s nerves, contracting the muscles and temporarily paralysing them.
 Even fish hiding under the sand at the bottom of the river are not safe.
 These pulses of electricity can hijack the prey’s nervous system and cause it to twitch involuntarily, thereby revealing its precise location.
 The electric eel can, in effect, remotely control its prey.

 So just how strong can these electric shocks be?
 For a time, it was thought that the maximum strength was about 650 volts – a little under three times the power of a standard UK wall socket.
 But recent research suggests that instead of there being just a single species of the electric eel as previously assumed, there might actually be three.
-And one of the new proposed species, Electrophorus voltai, is capable of producing 860 volts, making it the strongest bioelectricity generator known.
+And one of the newly proposed species, Electrophorus voltai, is capable of producing 860 volts, making it the strongest bioelectricity generator known.

 In the past, the electric eel was sought-after by many scientists and zoo collectors due to its unusual abilities.
 But catching one of these fish was potentially dangerous because it is the only animal that can produce voltage high enough to kill a person.
 The odds of this actually happening are microscopically small, since even a shock at full power is unlikely to be deadly to a human due to the very short duration of the discharge.
 However, multiple shocks can cause respiratory or heart failure, and people have been known to drown in shallow water after a paralysing jolt.